lishi500/gpt-json-translator/README.md

 # max_tokens: total_tokens = prompt_tokens + completion_tokens. when you send 1000 token en to translate to fr. it could return 2000 token as fr. so the total_tokens will be 3000.
 ```

-## Getting Started

-1. Clone the repository to your local environment.
-2. Ensure Node.js is installed on your system.
-3. Configure the `config.yaml` file according to your translation needs.
-4. add openai API key to your .env file
-4. Install dependencies with `npm install`.
-5. Use the translation commands as required.

 ## Contribution